Ex ‘Teen Mom’ Farrah Abraham Exposes Bare Booty At Las Vegas Strip Club

 Farrah’s outfit was comprised of a see-through and leopard-print bodysuit with a thong finish.
 The tight top was covered only by a sheer black trench coat.
 As the British newspaper reports, Farrah was rocking the braless look, with photos of the star from the front and back seeing her flaunt her fit and curvy figure.
 A snap taken of Farrah from behind exposed a bare-bootied look.
 While the leopard-print thong was visible, the majority of her derrière was on display.

 Farrah seemed confident and happy at the event.
-She also looked glamorous, wearing a full face of makeup and her tousled and highlighted hair cascading down her shoulders.
+She also looked glamorous, wearing a full face of makeup and her tousled and highlighted hair cascaded down her shoulders.

 Farrah’s social life has been making headlines ever since she exited the MTV franchise that made her famous.
 This summer showed Farrah making unexplained trips to Dubai, and the former reality star seemed to be hinting that she might have found herself a man, although no relationship has been confirmed.